LGUG2Z/komorebi/docs/example-configurations.md

 ## whkdrc

-`whkd` is a fairly basic piece of software with a simple configuration format: key bindings go to the left of the, and shell commands go to the right of the colon.
+`whkd` is a fairly basic piece of software with a simple configuration format: key bindings go to the left of the colon, and shell commands go to the right of the colon.

 Please remember that `whkd` does not support overriding Microsoft's limitations